-If your partner isn’t coping well with being confined at home and is taking it out on you, please call our customer service centre on 0300 456 9996 for help.
-We also have information on where else you can get support – but remember to always dial 999 or 112 in an emergency.
+If your partner isn’t coping well with being confined at home and is taking it out on you, please call our customer service centre on 0300 456 9996 for help – but remember to always dial 999 or 112 in an emergency.

 As well as being a good neighbour, remember to be good to yourself.
 There’s plenty of support available.
 The Mental Health Foundation, for example, has lots of tips and advice on how you can look after your mental health during the coronavirus outbreak.